otalorajuand/ml_portfolio_project/README.md

 ## How to Install and Run the Project

 In order to install and run the project, you first need to clone the repository.
 Then, you need to create a Python Virtual Environment with the command `venv <name of the environment>`.
 Activate the virtual environment with the command `source <name of the environment>/bin/activate`.
 Then you need to install the requirements with the command `pip install -r requirements.txt`.
-Finally you need to get inside the front directoy and install the react dependencies with the command `npm install`.

-Once you have installed all the dependencies, you need to create the database and the user executing the file `set_up.sql` with the command `cat database/setup_mysql.sql | mysql`.
-Then you need to create the tables with the command `python models/consolidate.py`.
-Finally, you need to insert the data executing the following commands in order, `python models/insert_investors_db.py` and then `python models/insert_connections.py`.
-This process has to be done only the first time you are installing the project.
+Once you have installed all the dependencies, you need to create the database and upload the file into the huggingface hub.
+In order to run the main file for the data preprocessing you need to run the following command `python3 data_preproccesing/data_processing.py`.
+Once the csv file is created, you need to upload it the hf hub.

-You first need to get into the home directoy and run the command `uvicorn app:app` to run the API.
-Finally, get inside the front directory in another terminal and run the command `npm start` to run the front.
+Then, you can run the app with the command `streamlit run app.py` and a new window will open with it.
+You can also deploy it using the streamlit cloud service.s

 ## How to Use the Project